Retyping your Draft (A revisit to the Vault w/ Neil Gaiman link)

 BIO: Creative Writer, Marketing Consultant, Community Builder, and Teacher.
 Beach lover, desert dweller.
 Jennifer holds an MFA in creative writing from the University of New Mexico.
 Co-founder of a subscription box service for creative writers offering creativity-boosting items, Self Care for the Creative Soul ™, and magic from New Mexico, she herself is a working on a memoir.

-Find her at www.PlumeForWriters.org
+Find her and other fabulous writers at www.PlumeForWriters.org